Data Warehouse Best Practices and Implementation Steps

-DWHs are optimized for structured, cleansed and integrated data and target a wide range of business users.
+- DWHs are optimized for structured, cleansed, and integrated information and target a wide range of business users.

-Data lakes are used for unstructured raw data, where volume and variety matter.
-These solutions let you store and process data in a low-cost and scalable way.
-Data lakes are used more by sophisticated business data analysts, data scientists, data and software engineers.
+- Data lakes (DLs) are used for unstructured raw data, where volume and variety of inputs matter.
+These solutions let you store and process information in a low-cost and scalable way.
+DLs are used more by sophisticated business data analysts, scientists, and engineers.

-To support data velocity and provide real-time analysis, implement streaming analytics solutions, which may use technology similar to data lakes, but are specially configured to hit required latencies.
+- To support data velocity and provide real-time analysis, implement streaming analytics solutions, which may use the technology similar to DLs, but are specially configured to hit the required latencies.

-Another approach to data solution concepts is to distinguish between them by the workloads they address:
+Another approach to DS concepts is to distinguish them by the workloads they address:

-Don’t: Choose a solution without understanding whether it suits your specific needs, whether it is cost-efficient, and whether it provides sufficient scaling and flexibility.
+Don’t: Choose a solution without understanding whether it suits your specific business needs and use cases, whether it is cost-efficient, and whether it provides sufficient scaling and flexibility.

-Do: Choose the cloud solution, technology provider, tools and concepts based on your type of corporate data and your business needs, to avoid incompatibilities.
+Do: Choose the cloud solution, technology provider, tools, and concepts based on your type of corporate information and your business needs, to avoid incompatibilities.

 Step 6: Validate Your Solution with an MVP

-Move forward by generating a simple MVP to demonstrate your data solution functionality, and engage with users to get real-life early feedback.
-This is a budget-optimal way to understand the real potential of the solution for your business.
+Building a minimum viable product (MVP) before kicking off a long-term project is one of the data warehouse best practices.
+Move forward by generating a simple MVP to demonstrate your DS functionality and engage with users to get real-life early feedback.
+This is a budget-optimal way to understand the real potential of the solution for your organization.